ncsa/MayomicsVC/testing/bash_script_testing/README.md

 * Inputs/ This folder will contain any inputs files: fastq, bams, vcfs, as well as the TruSeqAdaptors.fast adaptor file.
 * Delivery/ This is where the deliver_XXX scripts will deliver the final files from the workflow
 * Reference/ This will contain reference files including the human genome assembly reference and variant references
+* Jsons/ This will contain the json file that the wdl workflow manager needs in order to run, which is delivered by the deliver_XXX scripts so that the workflow can be run again.
+For testing purposes, it need only be non-empty

 ## Executing the code